gd8213/SnowProfiler_SoftwareRepository/StevalSensorTile/README.md

 	- when while loop is reached red LED is switched on
 	- in while loop MCU is waiting for rising edge of arduino PWM
 	- when rising edge occurs data is saved to accel_data_z vector
-	- whenever the master (arduino) requires data via UART the MCU(Sensortile) is sending the accel_data_z vector to the master
+	- whenever the master (MyPiBoard) requires data via UART the MCU(Sensortile) is sending the accel_data_z vector to the master

 - how to flash the code to Sensortile